Fyoncle/ElysiumDaysTweaks/README.md

 - New Map Icon Designs!
 (Thanks to Vixel!)

-- 11 More Tips With Mod Support For The [Tips](https://modrinth.com/mod/tips) Mod
+- 11 More Tips with Mod Support for the [Tips](https://modrinth.com/mod/tips) Mod

 </details>
 <div align="center">